 The websites we develop, the blogs we write and newsletters we send are, almost without exception, financial promotions.
-It should come as no surprise therefore that we have almost daily interactions with ‘compliance’, who typically fall into one of three camps:
+Financial marketing and compliance go together like birds of a feather, So, it should come as no surprise therefore that we have almost daily interactions with ‘compliance’, who typically fall into one of three camps:

 - Networks who authorise their appointed representatives